nens/threedi-docs/source/d_qgis_plugin.rst

 - *Groundwater flow:* Inflow and outflow through the 2D groundwater domain crossing the borders of your polygon
 - *In/exfiltration (domain exchange):* Flow exchange between the 2D surface domain and the 2D groundwater domain (generally inflowing water through infiltration).
-- *leakage:* sources or sinks based on leakage
+- *Leakage:* sources or sinks based on leakage

 **1D Network domain**

-- *0D rainfall runoff on 1D:* Inflow volume from 0D module
+- *0D Rainfall runoff on 1D:* Inflow volume from 0D module
 - *1D Boundary flow:* Inflow and outflow over a 1D boundary
 - *1D Flow:* Inflow and outflow in 1D network elements crossing the borders of your polygon
 - *1D Laterals:* Sources and sinks based on 1D laterals